 For example, for fixed cells, if you use ProLong® Gold Antifade Mountant which as a refractive index of 1.47, an oil () objective will be great or, if you have the option, a glycerol () objective would be perfect.
 For live cells, you will probably be working with a live cell imaging solution (see here for more info on how to prepare your sample) with a reflective index and therefore should work with a water objective.

 This is more or less an indication of the quality (and the price) of your objective.
 It is indicative of the amount of colors that are corrected for spherical and chromatic aberration as well as if the objective provide flat-field correction, here is table that summarize the different optical correction available:

 |Plan Apochromat||3-4 Colors||4-5 Colors||Yes|

-Even the best objective will not give you a good image if it is dirty, YOU SHOULD ALWAYS START YOUR EXPERIMENT BY CLEANING YOUR OBJECTIVE as well as the support of your specimen.
+Even the best objective will not make good image if it is dirty, ONE SHOULD ALWAYS START IMAGING BY CLEANING THE OBJECTIVE as well as the holder of your specimen.

 Spatial resolution and sampling

 The spatial resolution of the microscope is defined by the smallest resolvable distance between two points in an image.

 Which define the Rayleigh criterion where d is the minimum resolved distance (in other words, your XY resolution), and NA is the numerical aperture of the objective lens.
 It's also the radius of the central diffraction disk also known at the Airy disk (see figure bellow).